fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ```

 #### padstart
-Pad the current string of the start with a given char to reache a given length.
+Pad the current string of the start with a given char to reach a given length.

 #### Usage
 `padstart(str | Callable | Types, int | Callable | Types)`